TonyG13B/VGS1/deployment-guides/cursor-aws-guide.md

 Tip: If VNC fails to start, try `vncserver -kill :1` then `vncserver` again.
 If you forget your password, you can reset it by deleting `~/.vnc/passwd` and running `vncserver` again.

-### Step 5: Download and Install Cursor IDE
+### Step 5: Download and Install Cursor IDE (or VS Code Alternative)
 Now we'll download and install Cursor IDE on the server.
-The download URL has changed, so we'll use the official installation method.
+Since Cursor URLs are frequently changing, we'll try multiple methods and also provide VS Code as a reliable alternative.

+**Option A: Try Cursor IDE Installation**

-1. In the SSH terminal, add the Cursor repository: Type `curl -fsSL https://cursor.sh/install.sh | sh` and press Enter (this downloads and installs Cursor IDE using the official installer.
-Takes 2-3 minutes depending on your internet speed.)
+1. In the SSH terminal, try the latest Cursor download: Type `wget https://github.com/cursor/cursor/releases/latest/download/cursor_latest_amd64.deb` and press Enter.

-2. If the above command fails, try the alternative method: Type `curl -fsSL https://cursor.sh/install.sh | bash` and press Enter.
+2. If that fails, try the alternative URL: Type `wget https://cursor.sh/linux/cursor_latest_amd64.deb` and press Enter.

-3. If both fail, use the manual download method:
-   - Type `wget https://cursor.sh/linux/cursor_latest_amd64.deb` and press Enter
+3. If both fail, try the direct download: Type `curl -L -o cursor_latest_amd64.deb "https://github.com/cursor/cursor/releases/latest/download/cursor_latest_amd64.deb"` and press Enter.
-   - If that fails, try: `wget https://github.com/getcursor/cursor/releases/latest/download/cursor_latest_amd64.deb` and press Enter

-4. Install Cursor (if using manual download): Type `sudo dpkg -i cursor_latest_amd64.deb` and press Enter (installs Cursor IDE.
+4. Install Cursor (if download succeeded): Type `sudo dpkg -i cursor_latest_amd64.deb` and press Enter (installs Cursor IDE.
 Takes 1 minute.)

 5. Fix any dependency issues: Type `sudo apt --fix-broken install -y` and press Enter (fixes any missing dependencies.
 Takes 1 minute.)